NHS Dorset CCG and its local authority partners are reviewing Dementia services in Dorset.

 NHS England assurance process

 NHS England Assurance Stage 1 was completed successfully on 17 September 2018.
-Work is now progressing to meet NHS England Stage 2 assurance.
+The second stage of the NHS Assurance was completed in May 2019.

 What happens next?